immunant/IA2-Phase2/docs/compartmentalizing_dav1d.md

 `dav1d` uses `-std=c99`, so we use `-std=gnu99`.
 IA2 depends on some GNU C extensions for some assembly stuff and for statement expressions.

+Documenting this properly is tracked in [#389](https://github.com/immunant/IA2-Phase2/issues/389), though at least this document now documents it somewhat (for `dav1d`).

 ## Rewriting

 Now that we've generated a `compile_commands.json` that works with `ia2-rewriter`,